-2. Reduce the size of the on screen figure.
+2. Reduce the size of the figure.

-3. Reduce the resolution (dpi) the figure is exported at.
+3. Reduce the export resolution (dpi).

 **Errors** - the other common type of errors people get with export_fig are OpenGL errors.
 This isn't a fault of export_fig, but either a bug in MATLAB's `print`, or your graphics driver getting itself into a state.
 Always make sure your graphics driver is up-to-date.
 If it still doesn't work, try using the ZBuffer renderer.

 ### Raising issues